Setasign/SetaPDF-Signer-Addon-Cumulo/README.md

 Additionally to request an access token you'll need an oauth2 implementation such as [league/oauth2-client](https://github.com/thephpleague/oauth2-client).

 Sample code for this can be found in "[examples/generate-token.php](examples/generate-token.php)".

-Note: because of oauth2 your domain MUST be available through HTTPS.
+Please note: because of oauth2 your domain MUST be available through HTTPS.

 ## Installation
 Add following to your composer.json: